NBA Trade Rumors: Kyrie Irving Wants Trade To Knicks, Carmelo Anthony Headed To Cavs?

 Irving could become a sort of “savior” for the team if a turnaround takes place once he arrives.
 The Knicks last reached the NBA Playoffs during the 2012-13 season and have been on a four-year drought.
 The fans in New York would welcome a new star to the “Big Apple” with open arms, especially if he could lead them back to playoff basketball.
 Irving would also be joining a team without Phil Jackson as the president of team operations.

-However, when it comes down to it, Carmelo Anthony could also be preventing a Kyrie Irving swap for himself.
+However, when it comes down to it, Carmelo could also be preventing an Irving/ Anthony swap.
 The veteran All-Star forward has reportedly said he prefers the Houston Rockets as his sole trade destination.
 That could be due to the fact LeBron James is rumored to be heading to a new team after this season.
 Most likely, Melo realizes that without King James or other major stars left on the Cavs, it’s going to be difficult to win future titles there.
 Hopefully, Kyrie Irving realizes what he’s asking for by requesting to play for New York.

 NBA fans, which team do you believe will end up with Kyrie Irving this coming season?
 Will he stay with the Cleveland Cavaliers or will they trade him elsewhere?